Use the links below to find the information you need

 Visit Support for community groups and charities page for more information.

 - Our reception at the Council House is closed.
 You can still use our online services or contact us by phone.
 If you urgently need to speak to someone face-to-face then appointments are available by calling 01684 862413.
 If the phone is not answered, please leave a message and we will get back to you within 1 working day.

 - Children's play areas Malvern Hills District Council is responsible for are open.
 Our parks remain open but you must follow the rules on social distancing and household mixing.

 - Household Recycling Centres are open.
 These are run by Worcestershire County Council.
 Find out more about visiting a Household Recycling Centre during the coronavirus outbreak.

-- Libraries (run by Worcestershire County Council) can still offer some limited services.
+- Libraries (run by Worcestershire County Council) are open.
 Read more about using libraries during the coronavirus pandemic.
 You can download free audio books.

 - Committee meetings are being held virtually.